polygraphene/DirtyPipe-Android/README.md

 Dirty Pipe is finally patched on 2022 May security update on Pixel 6.

+There is a port to Realme GT2 Pro by @rapperskull (https://github.com/polygraphene/DirtyPipe-Android/issues/12). [link](https://forum.xda-developers.com/t/eu-model-unlock-bootloader-of-european-model.4454787/)

+Certain version of Galaxy S22 is also vulnerable.
+But not ported yet. (https://github.com/polygraphene/DirtyPipe-Android/issues/3)

 # WARNING
 There is possiblity to brick your phone by using this tool.
 Use it at your own risk.
 Especially, don't update/install magisk from magisk app.
 It will cause permanent brick.